 The question of Fiduciary responsibility, however, does raise an important issue.
 The new mandate owners are burdened with a nigh impossible task: they must reconcile an overwhelming amount of conflicting Fiduciary duties and conflicts of interest.
 The success of their business model of passive investment has now put them center stage in corporate governance as new, very large, mandate owners.
 From our perspective, this leading position comes with responsibilities.
 Already the asset managers are keen to increase their transparency on voting and engagement practices.
 Given their pivotal new power position in corporate decision- making we expect further steps to be taken towards even more transparency and also towards predictability.
 The Big Three can move beyond general principles or policy statements and make specific commitments with enforceable accountability mechanisms.
 Such adaptations, however, necessarily come at a cost.
 From a business perspective, the fear of losing clients and of rising costs may deter such policy changes.
-Moreover, enforcement of more specific voting guidelines would almost inevitably bring to the fore the enormous (yet still latent) influence of the three largest new mandate owners: BlackRock, Vanguard, and State Street.
-For now, at least, the question remains open: are the new mandate owners in fact willing, or even able, to carry such a burden?
+Moreover, enforcement of more specific voting guidelines would almost inevitably bring to the fore the enormous (yet still latent) influence of the three largest new mandate owners in fact willing, or even able, to carry such a burden?